Celebrating the 250th Anniversary of The Boston Tea Party, 1773–2023

 Boston Harborfest Kick-Off

-A public kick-off with public officials and hospitality leaders will help kick off Boston Harborfest 2023.
-Roving reenactors and staff from the USS Constitution will engage with visitors, while the 215th Army Band will begin an afternoon of performances in Downtown Crossing.
+Public officials and hospitality leaders will help kick off Boston Harborfest 2023 with the ceremonial cake cutting and giveaway.
+Roving reenactors and staff from the USS Constitution will engage with visitors, while the Massachusetts 215th Army Band will begin an afternoon of performances in Downtown Crossing.

 Saturday, July 1 • 6:00 PM – 9:00 PM